-A wonderful pastime that enables us to take stunning photos of the night sky that’s how I’d describe astrophotography.
+A wonderful pastime that enables us to take stunning photos of the night sky—that’s how I’d describe astrophotography.
 It can be tough, though, to capture objects in space in high quality because of a variety of issues, including atmospheric distortion, equipment limitations, and light pollution.
-Dithering is one method astrophotographers employ to overcome these challenges.
+One method astrophotographers employ is the dithering astrophotography technique to overcome these challenges.
 We’ll go over what dithering is, how it works, and why it’s an important astrophotography technique in this post.

-To explain dithering, we must first understand why it’s required.
+To explain the dithering astrophotography technique, we must first understand why it’s required.
 Slight tracking inaccuracies and other problems can cause our images to slightly shift from one frame to the next when we take longer exposures of the night sky.
-Hot pixels, noise, and other visual defects are caused by the equipment we use and its inaccuracies.
+The equipment we use and its flaws are what cause hot pixels, noise, and other visual defects.

 I first heard about dithering as I was spending time in the Cloudy Nights astronomy forum and posted an image of the Wizard Nebula which I was far from happy about.
 My image was looking very bad with way too much noise and not enough detail.
 This image was taken without any dithering applied and using a DSLR camera (a Canon 600D modified) through my Celestron 130mm SLt reflector telescope.
 I was taking two-minute exposures on a very hot night with temperatures of 30C.

-I went on the forum and asked questions and one person told me about walking noise and how dithering would cure that so I watched several videos about dithering on YouTube and put it into practice.
+I went on the forum and asked questions, and one person told me about walking noise and how dithering would cure that, so I watched several videos about astrophotography dithering on YouTube and put it into practise.

-Another benefit of dithering is that satellite trails or airplanes which appear in one or two frames can be eliminated in the stacking software after dithering.
-This is yet another reason to use it as you don’t need to throw out those frames.
+Another benefit of dithering astrophotography is that satellite trails or aeroplanes that appear in one or two frames can be eliminated in the stacking software after dithering.
+This is yet another reason to use it, as you don’t need to throw out those frames.

 My first attempts at dithering were not very successful as I had some trouble setting it up in Astrophotography Tool, but a few days later I had figured that out and proceeded to capture images with no walking noise.